juanifioren/django-oidc-provider/DOC.md

 Create a user with: ``python manage.py createsuperuser``.

 And then create a Client with django shell: ``python manage.py shell``.
+Or use Django admin if you have it enabled.

 ```python
 >>> from oidc_provider.models import Client